-Generally, nothing.
-Failure to read you your Miranda rights may prevent the police from using statements you make, after your arrest, in court.
-However, they do not prevent the use of statements you made before you were arrested, most statements you voluntarily make without any prompting from the police, or the use of your alcohol test results.
+If you are arrested, failure to read you your rights may prevent the police from using against you in court the statements you make after your arrest.
+However, your Miranda rights do not prevent the use of statements you made before you are arrested, most statements you voluntarily make without any prompting from the police, or the use of your alcohol test results.

 Once you have been arrested for an impaired driving offense you may be required to take a chemical test to determine your blood alcohol content.

 Prior to testing, you should be informed of your chemical test rights which will typically include a description of the consequences of refusing a test.
 Consequences typically include serious driver's license sanctions, such as a suspension of your driving privileges.

 Also, the police may seek a court order to obtain a blood sample from you.
 If a court issues a warrant authorizing a blood draw, you may be forcibly restrained while a sample is drawn.
 That usually will occur at a medical facility, but some states have trained police officers to take blood samples from impaired driving suspects.

 Most states allow conviction for drunk driving based solely upon a driver's blood alcohol content.
 This is called a per se offense.
 A per se offense can only be charged if your blood alcohol content is known.
 Conviction does not require any proof of intoxication beyond the driver's unlawful blood alcohol level.